Lascaris towers

 The Lascaris Towers (Torrijiet ta' Lascaris) are a series of mostly small coastal watchtowers built in Malta by the Order of Saint John between 1637 and 1652.
-The first seven towers were built around the coast of mainland Malta between 1637 and 1638.
+The first seven towers were built around the coast of mainland Malta in 1637 and 1638.
 Between 1647 and 1652, a large tower was also built on mainland Malta, and two smaller ones were built on Gozo.

 History

 Commissioning and construction

 The Italian knight Giovanni Paolo Lascaris was elected Grand Master of the Order of St. John on 16 June 1636.
 Unlike the earlier Wignacourt towers which were personally funded by the Grand Master, the cost of the Lascaris towers was paid by the Università.
 Construction of the first tower, located at ta' Lippija near Ġnejna, began in 1637.
 Another six towers were built within the following year.

 Six of the seven original towers were coastal watchtowers, built on or near the sites of medieval watch posts.
 The only Lascaris tower which is located inland is the Nadur Tower at Binġemma Gap, which was built to facilitate communication between the other towers and the fortified city of Mdina.

 Another tower, Saint Agatha's Tower, was built between 1647 and 1649.
 Unlike the original towers, this was a large bastioned structure similar to the earlier Wignacourt towers.

 The last two towers to be built in Lascaris' reign were the ones at Xlendi and Dwejra.
 These were built in 1650 and 1652 respectively, and the cost of construction was paid by the Università of Gozo.

 In 1658 and 1659, Lascaris' successor, Martin de Redin, built another 13 watchtowers around Malta's coastline, which became known as the De Redin towers.
 The design of the new towers were based on Sciuta Tower.
 Due to their similarity in design, sometimes the Lascaris and De Redin towers are collectively known as "De Redin towers".